gro-intelligence/api-client/_sources/modeling-resources.rst.txt

 US Corn
 -------

-Yearly corn masks (binary) were extracted from USDA NASS Cropland Data Layers (CDL) for the US Corn Belt, which includes 10 states: Illinois, Indiana, Iowa, Kansas, Minnesota, Missouri, Nebraska, Ohio, South Dakota, and Wisconsin, from 1999 to 2015.
-Note that not all states were covered in the yearly masks prior to 2008 due to growing coverage of NASS CDL from 1999 to 2008.
+Yearly corn covers (binary) were extracted from USDA NASS Cropland Data Layers (CDL) for the US Corn Belt, which includes 10 states: Illinois, Indiana, Iowa, Kansas, Minnesota, Missouri, Nebraska, Ohio, South Dakota, and Wisconsin, from 1999 to 2015.
+Note that not all states were covered in the yearly covers prior to 2008 due to growing coverage of NASS CDL from 1999 to 2008.

-A low-confidence mask and a high-confidence mask were made from those yearly crop masks.
-Each of them was further clumped to remove erroneous pixels, which gave us two more static corn masks.
+A low-confidence cover and a high-confidence cover were made from those yearly crop covers.
+Each of them was further clumped to remove erroneous pixels, which gave us two more static corn covers.

-Click the links below to download TIF files of in-season masks:
+Click the links below to download TIF files of in-season covers:

 .. raw:: html